 - Cold Ham: His acting style is simultaneously overblown and nonchalant, somehow.

 - Cloud Cuckoolander: No one interprets life and emotion the way Tommy Wiseau does.
 It's a huge part of his charm.

-- Eerie Pale-Skinned Brunette: Despite his desire to be a leading man, he's seemingly cultivated this for years, keeping his naturally brown and curly hair sleek and jet-black.
+- Eerie Pale-Skinned Brunette: Despite his desire to be a leading man, he's seemingly cultivated this for years, keeping his naturally brown and curly hair sleek, jet-black and of ghostly length.

 - Funny Foreigner: His oddness is quite independent of his nationality, but his accent and language skills add to the impression.

-- Immigrant Patriotism: He loves America, to the point where he won't even reveal what country he's originally from.
+- Immigrant Patriotism: He loves America, to the point where he actively avoided revealing where he was originally from, only stating that he was from Europe in 2017; it took a lawsuit in order to confirm that he hails from Poland.
 It doesn't matter to him because he's American now.

-- Mysterious Past: He refuses to answer questions about his past or any aspects of his personal life, to the point that James Franco expressed genuine surprise upon hearing Tommy admit the rather obvious tidbit that he's originally from Europe.
+- Mysterious Past: It took an independent documentary and a lawsuit to even confirm his birthdate and real name.
+He refuses to answer questions about his past or any aspects of his personal life, to the point that Franco expressed genuine surprise upon hearing Tommy admit the rather obvious tidbit that he's originally from Europe.

 - Sunglasses at Night: You will seldom see him without his Cool Shades.

-- What the Hell Is That Accent?: He originates in a European country he won't name (believed by those who study him to be Poland) and has roots in France and New Orleans, and his accent is a combination of all three places.
+- What the Hell Is That Accent?: He grew up in Poland, spent several years in France, and learned English in New Orleans; his accent is a combination of all three, enabling him to conceal his Polish origins for many years.
 When unwilling to admit he's from Europe, he tries to pass his accent off as Cajun.